-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 The answers to those questions will determine priorities as well as the volume of work needed to reach your goals.

-In many cases, the actual work performed will be the same – regardless of budget level.
+In many cases, the actual work performed will be the same, regardless of budget level.
 The difference is the volume of work performed.

-If you’re adding twice the content and twice the links at budget level “B” vs budget level “A” you have a higher likelihood of achieving earlier success at the higher budget.
+If you add twice the content and twice the links at budget level “B” compared to budget level “A,” you are more likely to achieve earlier success at the higher budget.

-That said, the right budget is one you can afford, without losing sleep, for a minimum of six and ideally twelve months.
+That said, the right budget is one you can afford, without losing sleep, for a minimum of 6 and ideally 12 months.

-It takes time to properly plan, implement and tweak a campaign in order to evaluate its success.
+It takes time to properly plan, implement, and tweak a campaign to evaluate its success.

-Also, keep in mind the lower the budget, the longer the journey.
+Also, remember that the lower the budget, the longer the journey.

-If you are hiring a top-level SEO company to execute a local campaign, expect to pay $500.00+ per month.
+To execute a local campaign, you could budget between $1,001 and $5,000 per month, the most common budget range among SEO professionals SEJ surveyed in 2023.

-A national or international campaign will require a minimum budget of $2,500 to $5,000 a month.
+The budget will likely be higher for a national or international campaign, with many SEO pros working with budgets exceeding $10,000 per month for broader campaigns.

-Some firms offer a “trial package” at a lower price, with no contract.
-This allows prospective clients an opportunity to test their services, by minimizing risk.
+Some firms offer a “trial package” at a lower price with no contract.
+This allows prospective clients to test their services while minimizing risk.

-If you can’t afford to retain a top-level SEO pro, there are some options.
+There are some options if you can’t afford to retain a top-level SEO pro.
 The most common is a one-time website SEO audit with actionable recommendations.

 Just fixing your website will often lead to a meaningful boost in organic traffic.
 Content development and keyword analysis are other areas where you can get help from a pro for a one-time fixed rate.